ARTS-Laboratory/Paper-2025-Resource-Efficient-FPGA-based-Machine-Learning-Control-for-Active-Structural-Damping/MLP/README.md

 # MLP
-LabVIEW code for the multilayer perceptron controller.
+LabVIEW code for both the full and reduced size multilayer perceptron controllers.